Quantum loop groups for arbitrary quivers: Shuffle algebras

 Using relation \eqref{eqn:dd}, it is straightforward to deduce commutation relations between $e_i(z), h_i(z)$ and $f_j(w),h_j'(w)$.
 The most notable of these is the relation

 where $\delta(x) = \sum_{d \in \BZ} x^d$ is a formal series, and $\delta_{ij}$ is the Kronecker delta function.

 \begin{remark}

-Having the scalar $q-q^{-1}$ in the denominator of \eqref{eqn:ef comm} is simply a matter of convention, to match the analogous constructions for usual quantum groups.
+Choosing to have the scalar $q-q^{-1}$ in the denominator of \eqref{eqn:ef comm} is simply a matter of convention, to match the analogous constructions for usual quantum groups.
 However, to have \eqref{eqn:ef comm} indeed follow from \eqref{eqn:dd}, one needs to rescale the pairings \eqref{eqn:pair formula} and \eqref{eqn:pair formula opposite} by $(q^{-1}-q)^{-n}$.
 This modification does not substantially change any of the contents of the present Section, so we will ignore it.

 \end{remark}